tjko/brickpico/commands.md

 #### SYStem:DISPlay:LAYOUTR
 Configure (OLED) Display layout for the right side of the screen.

-Layout is specified as a comma delimited string descibing what to display on each row (8 rows available if using 128x64 OLEd module, 10 rows available with 128x128 pixel modules).
+Layout is specified as a comma delimited string describing what to display on each row (8 rows available if using 128x64 OLEd module, 10 rows available with 128x128 pixel modules).

 Syntax: <R1>,<R2>,...<R8>